lizardfs/documentation/source/cookbook/hypervisors.rst

   Proxmox >= 4
   LizardFS >= 3.10.6

-.. note:: This guide assumes you are familiar with Proxmox and the Linux command line and can mount / unmount and work with file systems on a standard Debian Jessie platform.
+.. note:: This guide assumes you are familiar with Proxmox and the Linux command
+          line and can mount / unmount and work with file systems on a standard Debian stretch platform.

 Using LizardFS as shared storage with Proxmox is pretty straightforward.
 There are a couple of models in which you can do this.